ychding11/ychding11.github.io/_posts/2015-03-21-Questions.md

 title: "Questions"
 date: 2015-03-21
 ---

+## Infinite Function call loop

-- Infinite Function Call Loop can lead to stack overflow, How can we detect it in runtime?
+  Infinite Function Call Loop can lead to stack overflow, How can we detect it in runtime?
   For example,A-->B-->C-->A. In other case, a very deep function call may also produce the same problem.
 It is more an design issue than a bug.
 In our design, for example, evaluating value in a DAG we should add such detection to avoid crash.